suchipi/yavascript/meta/generated-docs/ls.md

 # ls (function)

-Returns the contents of a directory, as absolute paths. `.` and `..` are omitted.
+Returns the contents of a directory, sorted, as absolute paths. `.` and `..` are omitted.

 If `ls()` is called with no directory, the present working directory (`pwd()`) is used.